 For more information, see the Analytical Writing Placement Examination website.

 The Analytical Writing Placement Examination provides students with a prose passage of 700 to 1,000 words.
 This passage concerns an issue accessible to all first-year students, although it may include some perspectives or information that will be new to them.
 The passage is of the level of difficulty encountered in beginning university courses, and may be drawn from any of a number of disciplines.
 Frequently it presents a point of view with which there can clearly be disagreement — a viewpoint, that is, about a truly arguable issue.
 After reading the passage, students write an essay responding to a single topic based on the passage's content.

 In-person campus AWP exams have been suspended due to local restrictions on large gatherings.
 See above for details regarding the online campus AWP exam.

 If students have been admitted to UC Berkeley but have not yet fulfilled the University of California Entry-Level Writing Requirement or taken the Analytical Writing Placement Examination, they should take the exam during their first semester at Berkeley.
 A fee is required to take the exam.

 Students must visit the fee payment / fee waiver website, follow the instructions to pay the AWPE fee or confirm that the fee has been waived, and print the Payment Status page.
 All students must bring their printed Payment Status to the exam.

 If you need special accommodations because of a documented disability, please contact us at least one week before the exam.

-Results will be available approximately three weeks after the exam is administered.
+Results will be available approximately two weeks after the exam is administered.
 For more information, contact us.